GiovanH/fansim-engine/README.md

 ## Credits

-The Befriendus Dev Team (and alienoid) for the "openround" rounded dialog box style
+The Befriendus Dev Team (and alienoid) for the "openround" rounded dialog box style as well as the befriendus litestyle.

 Gio for everything else here